 The district will provide full time Early Childhood Education teachers thirty (30) hours of District Provided Professional Development each year.
-This Professional Development time will be on Fridays during the school year unless otherwise agreed to by the staff.
-The specific dates for the Professional Development will be determined by June 30th of the previous school year.
-A teacher has to actually attend the scheduled in-services to be paid.
+The specific dates for the Professional Development will be determined at least two (2) weeks prior to the commencement of the program.
+A teacher has to actually attend the scheduled inservices to be paid.

-Compensation
+ARTICLE 19 Compensation